metagenlab/zDB/docs/methods/annotation.rst

 Prediction of protein-protein interactions
 ------------------------------------------

-The interactions reported in the "interactions" tab were predicted based on two different approaches
+The interactions reported in the "interactions" tab were predicted based on two different approaches: ``phylogenetic profiling`` and ``conservation of gene neighborhood``.
+Indeed, proteins that physically interact tend to be encoded in a close neighborhood and tend to co-occur in the same genomes (see `Dandekar  et al`_ and `Kensche et al.`_ for more details).

 +++++++++++++++++++++++++
 1 Phylogenetic profiling
 +++++++++++++++++++++++++

-Orthogroup exhibiting similar patterns of presence/absence were identified by calculating the Euclidian distance of all pairs of orthologroups phylogenetic profiles (see **Figure 3**).
-See for instance `Kensche et al.`_ for a review on phylogenetic profiling methods.
+Orthogroup exhibiting similar patterns of presence/absence were identified by calculating the euclidian and jaccard distances of all pairs of orthologroups phylogenetic profiles (see **Figure 3**).
+See `Kensche et al.`_ for a review on phylogenetic profiling methods.

     1. Phylogenetic profiles were collapsed at the species level.
 If an orthogroup was present in only a subset of the strains of the considered species, it was still considered as present in that species.
     2. Pairwise euclidean_ and jaccard_ distances were calculated between pairs of profiles